-Joy has really never left the adoptee community, primarily working as a therapist for the last 12 years, specializing in issues related to adoption, identity and family.
-In the intimacy of the therapeutic relationship, she heard would hear repeatedly – are there others like me, are there others who have the same experience as I did, is there a good book for me to read, is there any research being done on adoptees, have you seen this documentary on adoption, do you know any organizations for adoptees, how can I travel to my birth country, how do I begin my search for birth family, where can I learn to speak my birth language?
-There has never been one clearinghouse of information for adoptees to seek resources specifically for them.
-She wondered, maybe there could be a way for her to create this platform where she can purge her brain of resources and create a community of fellow helpers.
+Joy has really never left the adoptee community, primarily working as a therapist specializing in issues related to adoption, identity and family.
+In the intimacy of the therapeutic relationship, she would hear repeatedly – are there others like me, are there others who have the same experience as I did, is there a good book for me to read, is there any research being done on adoptees, have you seen this documentary on adoption, do you know any organizations for adoptees, how can I travel to my birth country, how do I begin my search for birth family, where can I learn to speak my birth language?
+Navigating a sense of what it means to be an intercountry adoptee has depended on word of mouth or the perseverance of the individual adoptee to find resources on their own.
+She wondered, maybe there could be a way for her to create this resource as well as a community of fellow helpers.

 Meet the Team

 Joy Lieberthal Rho (Song Eun-Hee) is a Korean adoptee, social worker, advocate and mother of 2.
 She grew up in New York.
 She has been in reunion with her Korean mother since 1994.